SSHOC/dataverse-lrs/README.md

 # dataverse-lrs

-### Webapp integrating Dataverse with Language Resource Switchboard.
+### Integrating Dataverse with Language Resource Switchboard.

-A collection of web applications that conform to the Dataverse external tools interface, makes the Clarin [Language Resource Switchboard](https://switchboard.clarin.eu) available through the external tools button on Dataset pages (left).
-It also use previewers app for embedded display on Datafile pages (right).

-The previewers are based on those originally developed by the  [Qualitative Data Repository](https://qdr.syr.edu).
+This repository contains a collection of files that are built according to the [Dataverse external tools interface](https://guides.dataverse.org/en/latest/admin/external-tools.html) in order to make the Clarin [Language Resource Switchboard](https://switchboard.clarin.eu) available through the external tools button on Dataset pages (left).
+Some of these files also implements data previewer apps for embedded display on Datafile pages (right), these previewers are based on those originally developed by the  [Qualitative Data Repository](https://qdr.syr.edu).

+#### Installation

+The files can be installed on a Dataverse instance by executing the curl command(s) below to register them with the local Dataverse instance.
+In alternative the code can be downloaded and used locally.

+In the current release there is one file for each mime type.

+#### Known limitations

+To send a protected file to the Switchboard or to preview it, the permission to access the dataset version containing the file is required, this means that a valid API Token must be used.
+Instead sending/viewing public content does not require an API Token.
+Files in the current release *do not allow* to send to LRS or to preview protected files, this feature will be implemented in next releases.

+The current release has been tested with Dataverse v5.11+, however it should work also with Dataverse releases v4.12+.

+*This is an in progress activity, code may change and may be not stable all the time.*

 #### Curl commands to configure and run web applications with a Dataverse instance:

-Using the *curl* commands below it should be possible to install and run the external applications on a Dataverse instance:
+Using the *curl* commands below it should be possible to install and run the dataverse-lrs web app as external applications on a Dataverse instance:

 -- text/plain previewer